 An after hours drop off box is located next to the front doors at City Hall.

 Pets in poor health

-If your pet is in poor health and cannot receive a rabies vaccination, a letter from your veterinarian indicating your pet cannot be vaccinated for rabies is required before a tag is issued.
+If your pet is in poor health and cannot receive a rabies vaccination, a letter from your veterinarian explaining it is required before a tag may be issued.